afabijanska/DMEK-and-AI/README.md

 This repository provides a full deep‑learning workflow for automatic detection of endothelial cell centers and estimation of endothelial cell density (ECD) from in vivo confocal microscopy images of patients after **Descemet Membrane Endothelial Keratoplasty (DMEK)**.

-The implementation corresponds to the approach des:
+The implementation corresponds to the approach described in the paper:

 **Karaca E.E., Fabijańska A., Oztoprak K., et al.
 *Deep Learning for Assessing Corneal Endothelial Cell Density in Patients After Descemet Membrane Endothelial Keratoplasty: Towards Improved Evaluation.* (2026)**